Abdullah-Alabbadi/reading-notes/Code301/class-06.md

 # Read: Class (06) NODE.JS

-## there is some important question we should ask us about State and Props:
+## there is some important question we should ask us about Node:

 ---